 CAM SHOULD have a security component where logics for security measures are defined.
 There are special security considerations for MANET routing protocols as described in [16].
-Initially, authentication, confidentiality and integrity MUST be satisfied for any MANET communication path.
-In this way, legitimate nodes are protected against external malicious entities.
-On the other hand, intrusion detection mechanisms MUST be designed to defend MANET nodes against compromised entities, node capture attacks or jammers.
-There are more critical security vulnerabilities since encryption, digital signatures and hashing do not satisfy them.
-In other words, smart detection and prevention mechanisms MUST be adopted by CAM to recognize any adversary that has succeeded to penetrate the first wall of defense.
-It is worth noting here that MANET routing protocols based on game theoretic concepts such as the one published in [17] might be adopted in CAM to provide energy efficient and more precise intrusion detection.
+Apart from authentication, integrity, confidentiality and availability which MUST be satisfied for any MANET communication path to defend legitimate nodes against malicious external entities, intrusion detection SHOULD be designed for the CAM.
+Intrusion detection techniques SHOULD protect MANET against compromised entities, node capture attacks or jammers.
+These are more critical security vulnerabilities since cryptographic techniques cannot prevent them.
+Smart intrusion detection and prevention mechanisms MUST be adopted by CAM to recognize any adversary that has succeeded to penetrate the cryptographic primitives or it has launched a denial of service attack.